lobiCode/VoterChat/README.md

 Features that will be implemented
 	-A secure democracy-type group chat with no logging.
 	-No power abuse.
-	-A way to chat without texting
+	-A way to chat without texting.

+Website: www.voterchat.net

-Still in development.
+Everything is still in development.